kubernetes-sigs/gateway-api/geps/gep-1767/index.md

 If the server doesn't want to allow cross-origin access, it will omit the CORS headers to the client.
 Therefore, the client doesn't attempt the actual cross-origin request.

-## Cross-origin Examples

-* In a simple cross-origin interaction, the client sends the request and cross-origin headers at the same time.
+In a simple cross-origin interaction, the client sends the request and cross-origin headers at the same time.
 These are usually GET data requests and are considered low-risk.

 For example, a client sends a GET request with cross-origin header `Origin`.
 ```